-B. MORAL THEOLOGY AND THE SUPERNATURAL VIRTUES
+B. MORAL THEOLOGY AND THE SUPERNATURAL VIRIUES

-For a more precise understanding of the role of moral theology in the production of the supernatural act, and therefore for a better comprehension of its practical character and method, it will be necessary now to locate moral theology with reference to the theological and infused virtues, as we have already done for moral philosophy in relation to synderesis, prudence and the acquired moral virtues.
-Moral theology occupies an intermediate position between faith as practical-also referred to as supernatural synderesis-and infused prudence,93 and therefore plays an analogous role in the direction of the supernatural human act to that which natural ethics plays in the purely human order,94 Yet there are differences
+For a more precise understanding of the role of moral theology in the production of the supernatural act, and therefore for a better comprehension of its practical character and method, it will be necessary now to locate moral theology with reference to the theological and infused virtues, as we have already done for moral philosophy in relation to synderesis, produce and the acquired moral virtues.
+Moral theology occupies an intermediate position between faith as practical-also referred to as supernatural synderesis-and infused prudence, 93 and therefore plays an analogous role in the direction of the supernatural human act to that which natural ethics plays in the purely human order.
+94 Yet there are differences which arise from the theological virtues of hope and charity, with the latter's influence on faith to make it either formed or unformed, which we shall now proceed to take into account.